ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Data source

 When it comes to relatively uniform street imagery, there are not many sources.
-Google Street View <-LINK> being by far the biggest.
+[Google Street View](https://www.google.com/intl/en/streetview/) being by far the biggest.
 But instead of sourcing our images directly from Google, we wanted to have a more representative distribution, as well as a more interactive demonstration.

-For this reason we instead opted for the online Geography game called Geoguessr <-LINK>.
+For this reason we instead opted for the online Geography game called [Geoguessr](https://www.geoguessr.com/).
 This has the advantage of not manually having to source where there is coverage, at what density and decide on a distribution.
 The game revolves around being "dropped" into a random location on Google Street View, and having to guess where it is located.

 Originally the player is allowed to move around, but there are modified modes to create harder difficulties which prevent the moving or even the panning of the camera, which is what we'll be opting for.
 This will also allow it to generalize more to other static pictures than if we were using the 360° spheres.

 Because different countries are of different sizes, but also have different amounts of Google Street View coverage, deciding on a representative distribution for generalization would be very difficult.
-Instead, we opted to play the Geoguessr multiplayer game mode called "Battle Royale: Countries" <-LINK>.
+Instead, we opted to play the Geoguessr multiplayer game mode called "Battle Royale: Countries".
 This game mode revolves around trying to guess the country of a location before the opponents do.
 It has a much more even distribution of countries, while still taking into account the densities of different places.

 ![|400](./images/multiplayer_graph.png)